LaTeX Packages by Robert Whittaker

 camlet.cls

-- Personal letter class for members of the Department of Applied Mathematics
+- Personal letter class for members of

-and Theoretical Physics, following the University
+Mathematics and Theoretical Physics, following

-make it work properly, you'll also need the Sabon font, and an eps version of the university
+properly, you'll also need the Sabon font, and

-crest.
+university crest.

 jfm2.bst